FrankieLingIsHere/ML_IndAss_BirdClassification/README.md

 python train.py
 ```

-This will create `train.txt` and `test.txt` with dummy data to show the expected format.
+This will create `data/train.txt` and `data/test.txt` with dummy data to show the expected format.

 ## Contributing